30 Bubble Gum Facts That Will Blow Your Mind

 Myth Alert: Chewing Gum While Cutting Onions Doesn’t Really Prevent Tears

 It's a myth that chewing gum while cutting onions will prevent tears.
-You're better off cutting onions under running water or using goggles.

-Bubble Gum Has Its Own Holiday/Special Day
+Bubble Gum Has Its Own Special Day

 There is indeed a national holiday for this fun sticky treat.
 Bubble Gum Day gets celebrated during the first week of February every year.